Concert Review: Crowded House - Auckland - 23rd November 2024

 It was incredibly comforting to hear Weather with You and Distant Sun in a random cafe in the middle of nowhere when the bus drivers had walked off into the bush with parts, 9 hours before.
 While walking past the burned-out wreckages of smouldering buildings after the riots brought a heightened sense of emotion to ‘Better be Home Soon’ that induced a yearning for the my own shaky but safe Isles I’d never felt before.

 So, I must admit I’m a little nervous.
 Despite my soft spot for them, in my life thus far I’ve failed to attend a single live performance of the band in question.
-So far, I’ve had the bad luck to just miss them parties in town, Piha parties and at gigs I couldn’t get to.
+I’ve had the bad luck to just miss them at parties in town, Piha parties and gigs I couldn’t get to.
 Half my band/friend group were in the Private Universe video breathing fire for goodness’ sake.
-I have spent more time than I should seething with jealousy that my siblings, friends and extended family have manged to see them play.
+I have spent more time than I should seething with jealousy that my siblings, friends and extended family have managed to see them play.
 Hell, even my mother, who is completely indifferent to music of all kinds, has seen Neil live at a funeral.
 A lifetime of missing out has led to far too much anticipation of this gig and my expectations are all over the place.
 But I have faith.
-I know they are consummate professionals and have had a long and storied career from their 1995 beginnings to now, returning home as conquering heroes.
+I know they are consummate professionals and have had a long and storied career from their 1985 beginnings to now, returning home as conquering heroes.

-But first, I will of course tell you all about the support act.
-Mel Parsons.
+But first, I will of course tell you all about the support act, Mel Parsons.
 A four piece band, including herself, that already have six albums under their belt.
 She’s got a big voice, with some lovely echoey reverb that layers the indie-folk, country-rock, confessional pop music that so perfectly led in to Crowded House.
 The pairing made sense, with Parson’s offering being something to sway to.
-There’s a melancholic Chris Izak type vibe to some songs, with Far, Far Away giving Stevie Nicks undertones.
+There’s a melancholic Chris Izaak type vibe to some songs, with Far, Far Away giving Stevie Nicks undertones.
 Hailing from Christchurch, Parsons does the singer/songwriter thing that women in New Zealand music do so well.

 There’s a drowsy, laid-back opiate feel, like a lullaby with an edge, but just when I think the soporific tones are going to take over, number 5 comes up, enthusiastic banger, Hardest Thing.
 It’s a reasonably static performance with the band remaining in place for the duration, but given that the entire arena is seated, we’re not moving either - no fault of the band, who bow out to leave us in anticipation of the main event.